raven-reyes/node-crudapp/README.md

 ## mongoose - Mongoose.js connects your MongoDB clusters or collections with your Node.js app.
 It enables you to create schemas for your documents
 ## favicon - favicon is used to create a logo for your application
 ## nodemon - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-The modules/dependencies are installed using - npm install To run the application ,,, connect your server to any port eg 3000 or 8080 and you are ready to go Then run npm start or nodemon server.js or node server.js
+The modules/dependencies are installed using - npm install.
+To run the application ,,, connect your server to any port eg 3000 or 8080 and you are ready to go.
+Then run npm start or nodemon server.js or node server.js